What is an Ad Server and How Does It Work?

 While first-party and third-party ad servers are essentially the same technology, they are used by publishers and advertisers for slightly different reasons.

-How first-party and third-party ad servers work
+The role of a first-party and third-party ad server

 First-party and third-party ad servers can buy and sell ads directly (i.e. direct deals), or via other AdTech platforms (e.g. via real-time bidding).